Department of Mathematics and Statistics

 Special Note on Multiple BA Concentrations

-If a student wishes to earn concentrations in both Elementary Education and Secondary Education, an additional 12 credits of 200-Level courses or above must be completed.
+If a student wishes to earn concentrations in both Elementary Education and Secondary Education, the student must complete an additional 12 credits of courses numbered 212 or above.

 Requirements for a Minor in Mathematics